 Having initially ignored the issues for a few days, I had to look for a solution to resolve the problem when it became increasingly difficult to continue.
 As I had encountered it before, I knew the sort of tricks that could rescue me.
 This time, the thing that saved my sinking boat was the software update.
 I wish you didn’t have to go that far in troubleshooting the issue!

-Safari Not Working on iPhone or iPad Running iOS 11?
+Safari Not Working on iPhone or iPad Running iOS 12 or iOS 11?
 Possible Solutions

 Ensure That You Have Allowed Safari to Use Cellular

 When using cellular, be sure you have allowed the web browser to have access to the data.
 You may have disabled its data access and forgot.
 Open Settings app on your iOS device → Cellular → Scroll down and make sure the switch next to Safari is ON.

 If this was the case, you have already fixed the hurdle.